Knocking down walls:

-Removal of walls, to open up or add on rooms, is a skilled job and can require specific heavy duty equipment.
-While you can attempt to ‘do it yourself’, the best advice is to get the experts in – an engineer or architect to survey, and a reputable builder.
-Either way, it’s helpful to know the building process required and any knock-on effects the work can have.
+Removing walls to open up or add rooms is a skilled job and can require specific heavy duty equipment.
+You can do it yourself, but it's best to get the experts in - an engineer or architect to survey, and a reputable builder.
+Either way, it's worth understanding the process required and any knock-on effects the work can have.

-Made of timber frame and plasterboard or lath and plaster, these non-supporting walls are easily removed and the surrounding damage ‘made good’ (cleaned up and returned to a liveable condition).
+Stud partition walls made of timber frame and plasterboard or lath and plaster.
+These non-supporting walls are easily removed and the surrounding damage made good.

-Generally four-inch-thick, brick or block internal walls.
-These walls can be fairly easily removed, but the work is very dirty and heavy-going.
-You will need to replaster and make good the flooring underneath.
-Partition walls may also be supporting, and a check must be done first.
+Partition walls, which are generally four-inch-thick, brick or block internal walls.
+They can be removed fairly easily, but it’s dirty work.
+You will need to re-plaster and make good the floor.
+Partition walls may also be supporting, so check first.

 Doing it yourself

-If you are determined to do the job yourself, proceed with caution and be ready for a lot of mess and disruption.
-The general advice to follow regarding walls is to get professional help (i.e: an engineer or architect and a good builder) to do any work other than the removal of a stud partition.
-Smaller jobs may be easier in terms of building work, but working out if your walls are load-bearing and where hidden pipes and wires are can be difficult for the amateur.
-Some expert help and advice is available online from DIY doctor or bricks and brass.
+If you are determined to do the job yourself, proceed with caution and be ready for mess.
+It can also be difficult to work out if your walls are load-bearing and where hidden pipes and wires are.
+You can get help online from DIY doctor or bricks and brass.

-Mark out the opening you require.
-Work out the size of the lintel or, if your wall is load-bearing, the reinforced steel joist.
-You’ll be able to tell whether it’s load bearing because the floorboards on the floor above will run in the same direction as your wall.
+You'll be able to tell whether it's load bearing because the floorboards on the floor above will run in the same direction as your wall.
 Your support will need to be the same length as the floor joists in the floor above your wall.
-You can buy the lintel or joist from a DIY store or timber yard, and irrespective of whether or not it is load-bearing, make sure you hire enough props and scaffold boards to get the work done.
-Do not under any circumstances underestimate the difficulty of this job!
+You can buy the lintel or joist from a DIY store or timber yard.
+In any case, make sure you hire enough props and scaffold boards.

-With or without the experts, if your wall is load-bearing you need to calculate the size of beam needed for support.
-Your plan then needs to be submitted to your local Building Control Officer for approval.
-In the case of non-supporting walls, submitting a plan isn’t always necessary, but you still need to check with your Building Control Officer about issues such as fire regulations and/or change of use of rooms.
+With or without a builder, if your wall is load-bearing you need to calculate the size of beam needed for support.
+You then need to submit your plan to your local Building Control Officer for approval.
+For non-supporting walls, you don't always have to submit a plan, but you still need to check with your Building Control Officer about issues such as fire regulations and change of use of rooms.